adospinoiu/AWS_Employee_Information_Bank/README.md

 # Back End Set-Up

 #1 Need to install a middleware (multer) that can handle the different type of media files that might be submitted to the S3 bucket.

+#2 Created first the Policy on how to access the S3 bucket on AWS